 HCRC also considers requests to intern during the academic year.
 Please follow the instructions below to apply to intern at the HCRC during the school year, and indicate in your cover letter the time period during which you would like to intern and the days and hours you would be available.

-Located in San Francisco and established in 1998, the Habeas Corpus Resource Center (HCRC) is a state judicial branch entity that provides direct legal representation to death row inmates in post-conviction proceedings in state and federal courts in California.
-Counsel appointed to represent death-sentenced prisoners in these proceedings review extensive trial records, conduct and supervise new investigation, and research and prepare voluminous petitions and briefs based on state and federal statutory and constitutional law.
-The HCRC has an authorized staff of 86 people, including 34 attorneys.
+Located in San Francisco and established in 1998, the HCRC is a state judicial branch entity that provides direct legal representation to persons sentenced to death in post-conviction proceedings in state and federal courts in California.
+Counsel appointed to represent death-sentenced persons in these proceedings review extensive trial records, conduct and supervise new investigation, research and prepare petitions and briefs based on state and federal statutory and constitutional law, and represent our clients in evidentiary hearings.
+The HCRC has an authorized staff of 88 people, including 34 attorneys.

 How to Apply

 The Habeas Corpus Resource Center is an equal opportunity employer.
 The HCRC believes that a diverse workforce and inclusive workplace culture enhances the performance of our organization and the quality of representation that we provide to a diverse client base.
 The HCRC welcomes all applicants, and does not discriminate on the basis of race, religious creed, color, national origin, ancestry, physical or mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, military or veteran status, or any other basis protected by law.